Blood cancer symptoms and signs

 Caused by a low level of platelets, which help the blood to clot

-You may notice bruises on your skin, small red spots in the skin (petechiae) or a purple rash (purpura).
 You may have bleeding from your nose or gums, prolonged bleeding from a cut, heavy periods, or blood in your urine or poo.
 In very rare cases, there may be a bleed into the brain, which can cause neurological symptoms.

 Infections or unexplained fever